karliszigurs/QuickSearch/README.md

 ## Demo

-Live demo available at http://zigurs.com/searchdemo.html.
+Live demo to play around with is available at http://zigurs.com/quicksearch.html.

 ## Use example